Our top tips on where you should be heading on your holiday this autumn

 Whether it’s the spectacular autumn colours, mouth-watering regional cuisine, tropical beaches without the crowds, or an off-the-beaten-path cultural adventure, the months of September, October and November provide travel inspiration for everyone.

-This post focusses on some of our favourite destinations to experience during the autumn months.
+This post focuses on some of our favourite destinations to experience during the autumn months.

 Gujarat – India’s next big destination